What is a Demand Side Platform (DSP)? Benefits & Features Explained. Best In The Market Listed & More

 –> A DSP must not have any bias towards other businesses be it ad exchanges or any other partnerships.
 It must be an equal opportunity platform.

 –> Transparency is critical which translates to no details being hidden from advertisers.
-This including pricing, costs, commissions or fees charged for everything.
+This includes pricing, costs, commissions, or fees charged for everything.

 –> When working directly with publishers, there should be no model or revenue sharing from this type of relationship.
 This will help the DSP remain unbiased.